A Walk through Royal London with Sue Hyde the Guide

-Netflix has already delivered to our screens two of the promised six series of The Crown.
-We’ve all been gripped by the stories of the early years of Queen Elizabeth II’s reign, wondering how much is fact and how much is television fiction.
+Netflix has already delivered to our screens four seasons of The Crown series.
+We’ve all been gripped by the stories of the early and middle years of Queen Elizabeth II’s reign, wondering how much is fact and how much is television fiction.

 Let your professional London Blue Badge Guide Sue Hyde take you on a revealing journey through Royal London and some of the key stories as told in The Crown.
 We follow the route of Royal St James’s Park, past palaces and grand mansions to find real film locations and finishing at Westminster Abbey, where the actual crown was placed on the Queen’s head during her Coronation in June 1953.